Algo registry¶

 , which contains the unique name of the algorithm and its AlgoKind

-(e.g., an AlgoKind.CustomIndicator
+(such as an AlgoKind.CustomIndicator

 ).